MoenMi/practice/README.md

 # practice
-This repository is practice of various concepts learned in class
+This repository is practice of various concepts